TalTech-HPC-Centre/user-guides-source/docs/slurm.md

 | avoid | ascending slope in the diagram for "real" and "user" | one actually needs to wait longer compared to the case with fewer cores | NEVER |

-Recommended in *this* case would be to request 8 threads `-n 8 --ntasks-per-node 8` but use `mpirun -n 4`.
+Recommended in *this* case would be to request 8 threads `-n 8 --ntasks-per-node 8` but use `srun -n 4`, or use `--cpus-per-task=2`.
 OpenFOAM does not seem to benefit from hyperthreading
 .

 ## An array (parameter sweep) job